jcow/random-card-game-logic/README.md

 ### Do's and Dont's of adding a new card.

 Only stick with A-Z and 0-9 chars for the template.
-Other characters are reserved words in the url - like `&` and `?` and much much more.
-If you add a char like this the url will get angry and the game will break.
+Other characters are reserved words in the url - like `&` and `?` and much much more will break the url and the game.